ThKrypt/QualCoder/05-Files.md

 Load text files into QualCoder prior to coding.
 You can import text from plain text documents, docx, epub, md, odt and pdf documents.
 Pdf importing is problematic and may need editing as formatting is lost.
 Large Pdf files take a long time to import.
 QualCoder extracts text from the Pdf files using pdfminer.six, but you may choose to use another extraction program for the plain text, suggestions include: www.pdf2go.com/  www.pdfmate.com/pdf-converter-free.html  https://pandoc.org/ and then copy the plain text across.

-You can image files in the following formats: jpg, jpeg and png.
-You can also create and enter text into a file stored in the database, by pressing the Create pencil icon.
+The following image files formats can be loaded: jpg, jpeg and png.

+You can create and enter text into a file stored in the database, by pressing the Create pencil icon.

 There are a few sample files in the Examples folder.
 These can be used to test importing files of different document formats and of importing an image.
 There are also example files to test importing case attributes, and for importing a survey.

 Video (mov, mp4, wmv format) and audio files (wav, mp3 format) can be imported.
 Loading an audio or video file will also automatically create a blank text transcribed file.
 This file will have the same name as the audio or video file, but have a '.transcribed' suffix.
 Initially, this text transcription will be empty.
 You can transcribe the file yourself or get the file professionally transcribed and copy and paste the text into this file.

 A right-click context menu allows you to view, export, delete a current file.
 The menu also allow you to re-order the files according to alphabet, date, and file-type and when right clicking in the name or date columns.
 You can show only selected attribute types, if the right-click occurs in an attribute column.

+Filenames cannot be changed once loaded.
+I suggest applying a brief names to your files.
+Then add these files into the QualCoder project.

 The red X button is an option to select multiple files for deletion.
  The question mark '?' opens this help page.